Peter Gabriel (1977 album): Background and recording

 Peter Gabriel was recorded at The Soundstage in Toronto in the autumn of 1976, with additional sessions at Morgan and Olympic Studios in London.
 Gabriel was uncertain of what parts he could and could not perform, so he agreed to Ezrin's choice of musicians, including bassist Tony Levin.
 Some of the musicians, including synthesizer player Larry Fast and guitarist Robert Fripp, were selected by Gabriel to tackle his soundscape-oriented ideas.
-Roy Bittan of the E Street Band was originally contacted to contribute keyboards on the album, but management prevented him from participating, so Gabriel selected Jozef Chirowski as his keyboardist instead.
+Roy Bittan of the E Street Band was originally contacted to contribute keyboards, but management prevented him from participating, so Gabriel selected Jozef Chirowski as his keyboardist instead.
 Ezrin was responsible for recruiting the remaining musicians, including drummer Allan Schwartzberg, percussionist Jimmy Maelen, and guitarist Steve Hunter.
 Many of the session musicians had previously worked together on some Lou Reed and Alice Cooper records.

-Gabriel recalled that the Toronto sessions as "fast, exciting and hot".
+Gabriel described the Toronto sessions as "fast, exciting and hot".
 After two days of hearing Levin play, Gabriel invited him to play on the tour.
+During the sessions in Toronto, Fast recalled that Ezrin wore a whistle around his neck and would blow the whistle at the session musicians when he was displeased with their playing.
+After the sessions concluded in Toronto, a dinner was arranged at the Napoleon Restaurant where Ezrin bestowed gifts upon the session musicians, which included a tuba for Levin and a gold antique watch for Fripp.

 Although mainly happy with the music, Gabriel felt that the album, particularly "Here Comes the Flood", was overproduced.
-Piano-only or piano with synth versions of that song appear on Fripp's album Exposure and his appearance on Kate Bush's television special in December 1979, in which Gabriel and Bush sang "Another Day" by Roy Harper.
+He would later record and perform versions of that song exclusively with keyboards and voice, including a recording on Fripp's album Exposure and his appearance on Kate Bush's television special in December 1979, during which Gabriel and Bush also sang "Another Day" by Roy Harper.
 A third version appeared on the 1990 compilation album Shaking the Tree: Sixteen Golden Greats.
 Gabriel often performs the song live, accompanied by only himself on keyboard, either in German (called "Jetzt Kommt Die Flut") or English, depending on the audience.
 The song debuted during an appearance on Thames Television's Good Afternoon in the summer of 1976.

 Artwork

-The front cover depicts Gabriel sitting in the front passenger seat (Note: Being British, the car has the steering wheel on the right) of a 1974 Lancia 2000 owned by Storm Thorgerson, co-founder of Hipgnosis and the cover's designer.
+The front cover depicts Gabriel sitting in the rear seat of a 1974 Lancia 2000 owned by Storm Thorgerson, co-founder of Hipgnosis and the cover's designer.
 For the shoot, which took place in Wandsworth, London, the car was sprayed with water from a hose.
-The black-and-white image was then hand-coloured, and reflections modified using a scalpel by artist Richard Manning.
+The black-and-white image was then hand-coloured, and reflections modified (using a scalpel) by artist Richard Manning.
 Because Gabriel's first four albums were not titled or numbered, the album later became informally known as Car.
 An alternative proposal was to feature a photograph of Gabriel wearing contact lenses intended to give his eyes the appearance of metallic ball bearings; this was included on the inner sleeve.